Reputation, Learning and Project Choice in Frictional Economies: Model

 The optimality of the match between the agent of reputation $\pi$ and a type-$q$ project requires that $v_q(\pi) > w(\pi)$, in that case I say $(q,\pi) \in \mathcal{M} \subseteq \{a,b\}\times [0,1]$, where $\mathcal{M}$ is called the matching set (or interchangeably the continuation region).
 Also, understood from the context, $\mathcal{M}(\pi)$ (respectively, $\mathcal{M}_q$) refers to the $\pi$ (respectively, $q$) \textit{section} of this two dimensional set.
 In addition, often in the paper I use the indicator function $\chi_q(\pi)$ to denote whether the agent with reputation $\pi$ accepts a type-$q$ project, that is whether $(q,\pi)\in \mathcal{M}$ or not.

-Recall that $\varphi$ denotes the mass of available projects in the economy (that are treated exogenously as the primitives of the model).
+Recall that $\varphi$ represents the mass of available projects in the economy, which is treated exogenously as the primitives of the model.
 The agent also meets type-$q$ projects at the rate of $\kappa \varphi_q$.
 If a $q$-project is acceptable, it leads to a surplus of $v_q(\pi)-w(\pi)$ for the agent.
-Hence, the following Bellman equation follows:
+Hence, the following Bellman equation falls out:\footnote{The reader can refer to Appendix~\ref{subs: Bellman_derivation} for a heuristic derivation of the Bellman equations~\eqref{eq: reservation_value} and~\eqref{eq: Bellman}.}

 Next, I formally define the optimal matching value function, $v_q(\pi)$, and present the necessary Bellman equation that it satisfies.